MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-create-income-document-records.md

 description: 'Use different functions on the Incoming Documents page to review expense receipts, manage OCR tasks, convert incoming document files and attach external files.'
 author: jswymer
 ms.topic: how-to
-ms-service: dynamics365-business-central
+ms-service: dynamics-365-business-central
 ms.search.keywords: 'electronic document, e-invoice, incoming document, OCR, ecommerce, document exchange, import invoice' ms.date: 03/2/2023 ms.author: jswymer ms.custom: bap-template ms.reviewer: jswymer
 ---
-# <a name="create-incoming-document-records"></a>Create incoming document records
+# Create incoming document records

 On the **Incoming Documents** page, you can use different functions to review expense receipts, manage OCR tasks, and convert incoming document files, manually or automatically, to the relevant documents or journal lines.
 The external files can be attached at any process stage, including to posted documents and to the resulting vendor, customer, and general ledger entries.